danth/pathfinder.vim/README.md

 is on the same line as the target, e.g. `h`, `^`, `g_`.
 This prevents the pathfinder from trying to move diagonally, as well as other weird bugs.

-`weight` sets the cost of each time the motion is used, and can be tuned to get the best results.
-The defaults are mainly based on the number of characters typed and the complexity of the motion (more complex = harder to remember).
+`weight` sets the cost of using the motion, and subsequently `rweight` sets the cost for each time it is repeated.
+These values can be tuned to get the best results.

+The defaults for `weight` are mainly based on the number of characters typed and the complexity of the motion (more complex = harder to remember).
+The defaults for `rweight` are based on the difficulty of counting repetitions by hand (it's hard to say "I need to move 42 characters right" just by looking at a line).

 [reddit]: https://www.reddit.com/r/vim/comments/gpam7f/plugin_to_suggest_how_to_be_more_efficient/frm01tx?utm_source=share&utm_medium=web2x